+Students are responsible for keeping on top of their exam schedule, and for ensuring they'll be able to attend exams and midterms during the regularly scheduled exam period.
+Don't look to your instructor, or the Faculty, to help you out of a bind due to poor planning, and definitely don’t make travel plans until you’ve seen an exam schedule!
 Students who miss a final exam due to illness or extreme personal distress and would like to apply for a deferred exam (a.k.a.
 SD) must report to the Science Information Centre within 48 hours of the missed exam, either in person, by telephone or via e-mail.
 The official application forms can be picked up and filled in at a later date but should be completed in a timely manner in order to process the request.

 - Your instructor may arrange a time.

 - If the course is offered in the next term, you may write with the students in that section.

 - If neither option 1 nor 2 are available, then your exam will be scheduled within the summer deferred exam period (late July to early August).